Rate this page:

 (User): The current user.
 Equal to null

-Always available for expressions used in Connect modules, and also in REST API request made by Connect Apps
+Always available for expressions used in app modules and REST API requests made by apps.

 (List<Issue>): The list of issues